noenomblot/ADA_P3-jekyll/index.md

 This raises an important question for the remainder of the analysis:
 **Are there any events that truly break this pattern?**

+#### Game of Thrones, Season 6 (2016) — when fiction creates new bridges

+The release of *Game of Thrones* Season 6 marks a rare departure from Reddit’s usual structural stability.

+Unlike political crises or mass sporting events, the premiere generates twelve entirely new inter-cluster relationships between Entertainment / Movies / TV and Politics / News communities.
+These links are absent in the two months preceding the event and persist beyond the immediate post-event window.

+This indicates genuine structural novelty: for once, a global cultural event does not merely amplify existing pathways — it creates new ones.

+The persistence of these connections is nonetheless nuanced.
+While the new links remain present in the network, their interaction intensity declines rapidly after the event.
+The overall persistence score reflects this dynamic: the structure survives, but the activity does not.

+This pattern contrasts sharply with political shocks such as the 2016 US presidential election, where interaction surges dramatically but no new structural connections emerge.

+Taken together, these cases reveal a key asymmetry: fictional universes can temporarily rewire the network, whereas political crises primarily reuse existing bridges.

 ## 3. Zooming into Events and Communities (Template)

 In the final story, this section will be the core of **RQ2**: